 It is my goal to communicate the material in my courses in a way that enables every student to understand it.
 If there is something you do not understand, ask.
 I will take whatever time you request to enable you to understand.
 But you must ask.
 More importantly, you must care enough to ask.

-I am committed to answering any and all questions in a way that treats you with respect.
-If you ask the question, you have a right to receive an answer in a way that is not demeaning to you.
-I avoid directly answering questions.
+I am committed to responding to any and all questions in a way that treats you with respect.
+I deliberately avoid directly answering questions.
 If you ask a question, I will engage you in a guided discovery process by which we will jointly seek an answer to your question.
 Students occasionally voice frustration over this Socratic approach.
 It is much more work for me than just answering the question, but you are the winners--no pain, no gain.
 My goal in using the Socratic approach is to make you a more effective problem solver.
 This is the key skill you will need to carry you through a lifetime of accomplishment.
 One model of life: Applied problem solving.

 College will demand more from you than has been demanded from almost any student educated in the United States in K-12.
 My intent is to give you a wake-up call.
 Success in life comes from stretching yourself, not from staying in your comfort zone.
 Life will stretch you far, far more than college will.
 You can believe me and work with the UD faculty and staff to stretch yourself in a safe, supportive environment or learn later in the job environment at much greater risk and higher cost.